 "You had been seen talking to a woman before you went to the bathroom.
 Did you know her?"

 "She said we were lovers.
 I told her that didn't remember her.
-She got upset.
-Understandably."
+She got upset."

 "There may have been.
-There have been many, when I was younger."
+There were many, when I was younger."

 "Are there any other person or groups of people who would want to do you harm?"